Sunday, 17 November 2024

 In 2018, Twitter and other major platforms like Google and Facebook replaced the traditional pistol emoji with a green-and-orange water gun.
 Apple was the first to make this change in 2016, while Microsoft held out briefly before also making the switch.
 This movement aimed to promote a less violent representation of the emoji.

 The Unicode Consortium, the organisation responsible for standardising emojis, eventually followed the lead of these platforms.
 They officially renamed the pistol emoji to “water pistol” to reflect this change universally across different platforms.
 Despite the common designations set by the Unicode Consortium (U+1F52B for the water pistol), each platform has the freedom to design the emoji as it sees fit.
-This autonomy led to notable like the Great Cheeseburger Emoji Debacle, which was resolved in November 2017.
+This autonomy led to notable events like the Great Cheeseburger Emoji Debacle, which was resolved in November 2017.

 Impact and availability